swcarpentry/DEPRECATED-boot-camps/README.md

 ------------------

-This repository contains the course material for the Software Carpentry boot camp hosted by UW-Madison's
+This repository contains the course material for the Software Carpentry workshop hosted by UW-Madison's
 [Advanced Computing Infrastructure (ACI) initiative](https://aci.wisc.edu) for researchers at the UW-Madison.

 Schedule
 -----------

-This bootcamp has been structured around the concepts put forth in the recent paper "[Best Practices for Scientific Computing](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745)" by G. Wilson, et al (at the top of this repository).
+This workshop has been structured around the concepts put forth in the recent paper "[Best Practices for Scientific Computing](http://www.plosbiology.org/article/info%3Adoi%2F10.1371%2Fjournal.pbio.1001745)" by G. Wilson, et al (at the top of this repository).
 In so doing, the sessions names have been chosen to correspond